percona/pmm-doc/docs/details/victoria-metrics.md

 ```
 If other authentication methods are used on the VictoriaMetrics side, users can use any of the `vmagent` environment variables by prepending `VMAGENT_ prefix`.

 When external VictoriaMetrics is configured, internal VictoriaMetrics stops.
-In this case, VM Agent on PMM Server pulls metrics from agents configured in the `pull metrics mode` and remote nodes.
+In this case, VM Agent on PMM Server pulls metrics from agents configured in the `pull metrics mode` and from remote nodes.
 Data is then pushed to external VictoriaMetrics.

 !!! note alert alert-primary "Note"
     VM Agents running on PMM Clients push data directly to external VictoriaMetrics.